JuliaDataScience/JuliaDataScience/contents/why_julia.md

 )
 ```

-I want to define addition for both `fox` and `chicken` new types.
+Next, we want to define addition for both `fox` and `chicken` new types.
-We proceed by defining a new function signature of the `+` from the `Base` module of Julia^[this is just an example for teaching purposes.
+We proceed by defining a new function signature of the `+` operator from the `Base` module of Julia^[this is just an example for teaching purposes.
 Doing something similar as this example will probably result in a [method invalidation](https://julialang.org/blog/2020/08/invalidations/).]:

 ```jl
 sco(